-- Deployment details including location, dates, and depth. - Calibration procedures applied to the dataset - Estimates of accuracy and precision - Plots of the pH (total pH scale) and temperature vs date & time stored along with the report in the Cal Poly One Drive.
+- Deployment details including location, dates, and depth. - Calibration procedures applied to the dataset MBNEP QAPP 271

+- Estimates of accuracy and precision - Plots of the pH (total pH scale) and temperature vs date & time

+The data will be archived as a csv file (easily accessible both by Excel and MATLAB) and stored along with the report in the Cal Poly One Drive.
 Additionally the raw data, plots, and report will be sent to the NEP and eventually published on the NEP website.